Overview of FIV

 Cats with FIV do not always appear sick.
 In the early stages of the disease, many cats show few signs, so the only way to know for sure if they are infected is through a simple blood test.
 As the disease advances, the following symptoms may occur:

-Most veterinarians include a screen for FIV as part of the routine tests a cat gets during his lifetime.
+Most veterinarians include a screen for FIV as part of the routine tests a cat gets during her lifetime.
 The American Association of Feline Practitioners (AAFP) recommends testing cats for FIV as follows:

 - Cats should be tested at appropriate intervals based on their risk